 - Gross Combined Weight: This is a unit for you have to consider if you have a trailer.
 The weight of both the trailer and car together.

-- Payload: The weight of the car, cargo, passengers (gross weight) + anything you tow behind the car.
+- Payload: The car’s weight, cargo, passengers (gross weight), + anything you tow behind the car.